Orca (1977 film): Production

+Writing

-Producer Luciano Vincenzoni was first assigned to give the film a head start after being called by Dino de Laurentiis in the middle of the night in 1975.
+Writer-producer Luciano Vincenzoni was first assigned to give the film a head start after being called by Dino de Laurentiis in the middle of the night in 1975.
 Upon admitting that he had watched the film Jaws, Vincenzoni was instructed by de Laurentiis to "find a fish tougher and more terrible than the great white".
 Having had little interest in sea life beforehand, Vincenzoni was directed to killer whales by his brother Adriano, who had a personal interest in zoology.
+This was Vincenzoni's only film as a producer, as he was mainly a screenwriter.

+Because neither Vincenzoni nor his co-writer Sergio Donati were native English speakers, Robert Towne was hired as an uncredited script doctor to touch up dialogue.

+Filming

-Filming took place largely in Newfoundland during the fishing season.
-Most filming took place in the town of Petty Harbour, about 15 kilometres south of the capital city, St. John's.
+Location filming took place in the town of Petty Harbour, about 20 kilometres south of St. John's.

-The main orcas used for filming were trained animals from Marineland of the Pacific and Marine World Africa (Six Flags Discovery Kingdom), though artificial rubber whales were also used.
-These models were so lifelike that several animal rights activists blocked the trucks transporting them, confusing them for real orcas.
-The shark used early in the film was captured by noted shark hunter Ron Taylor.
 The scenery meant to represent a remote polar region of Labrador was fabricated in Malta by designer Mario Garbuglia.

 According to Vincenzoni, Richard Harris had begun to drink heavily on set after reading a tabloid magazine and seeing a photograph of his wife Ann Turkel on a beach with a younger man.
 He reportedly intended to stop performing and fly to Malibu in order to kill them, relenting only after getting into a brawl which resulted in Vincenzoni getting a black eye.
 The 46-year-old Harris insisted on performing his own stunts in the polar sequences and was nearly killed on several occasions.

+The underwater photography was supervised by J. Barry Herron, credited with "special photography contributions."

+Filming took place from June 14, 1976, to October 1976.

+Orcas

+The main orcas used for filming, called Yaka and Nepo, were trained animals from Marineland of the Pacific and Marine World/Africa USA, though artificial rubber whales were also used.
+These models were so lifelike that several animal rights activists blocked the trucks transporting them, confusing them for real orcas.
+The shark used early in the film was captured by noted shark hunter Ron Taylor.

+Home media

+In 2004, Paramount Home Entertainment released Orca on Region A DVD.
+In 2017, Umbrella Entertainment released Orca on Region B Blu-ray with a new 4-minute interview with Martha De Laurentiis.
+On June 30, 2020, Scream Factory released Orca on Region A Blu-ray with an improved video transfer.
+StudioCanal released Orca on 4K UHD in Sept 2024 featuring a brand new remaster.

+StudioCanal released Orca on Blu-ray with a Brand New Restoration & 4 Artcards on September 15, 2024, in the UK.